 I enjoy pin trading and have spent hours with my children in Disney Springs wandering around and trading pins.
 On one occasion, they were each given five pins to trade and we spent almost two hours wandering around and looking to see what unique pins they could find!

 Everyone needs to eat, so why not spend the time with great food and fun characters?!?!?
 Pretty much any Disney fan would enjoy a date with characters that wander through to meet and greet everyone!
 There are various restaurants throughout Disney’s parks and hotels that offer several different character opportunities!

 1900 Park Fare at the Grand Floridian has breakfast with Pooh, Alice in Wonderland, the Mad Hatter, and Mary Poppins.
-You can also have dinner with Cinderella, Prince Charming, and many other princes and princesses.
+Your family can also have dinner with Cinderella, Prince Charming, and many other princes and princesses.
 You can meet Chip and Dale at the Garden Grill in EPCOT.
 You can meet Snow White and the Seven Dwarfs at Artist Point in Wilderness Lodge.
-You can also meet Minnie, Mickey, and many of their friends at various restaurants around the property, such as Hollywood and Vine in Disney’s Hollywood Studios, Tusker House in the Animal Kingdom, and Chef Mickey’s in Disney’s Contemporary Resort.
+Plus, you can also meet Minnie, Mickey, and many of their friends at various restaurants around the property, such as Hollywood and Vine in Disney’s Hollywood Studios, Tusker House in the Animal Kingdom, and Chef Mickey’s in Disney’s Contemporary Resort.